 In the event of a controversy or a dispute in connection with this BRP limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
 We recommend discussing the issue with the authorized BRP dealer's service manager or owner.

-If the issue has not yet been resolved, please submit your complaint in writing or call the appropriate number below:
+If the issue has not yet been resolved, please contact us: